 FREE TECHNICAL ASSISTANCE FOR PROVIDERS

 TNLR offers help for service providers in making their agency more accessible to LGBQ/T (lesbian, gay, bisexual, queer and/or transgender) individuals.
 We have provided technical assistance to social workers, hospitals, homeless shelters, police, domestic violence programs, sexual assault programs, colleges, and many others.
-Contact our Director of Education (617) 695-0877 ext.101 or email strategize [at] tnlr [dot] org to set up a meeting in person or over the phone to discuss how we can support your program.
+Contact our Interim Education Associate at (617) 695-0877 ext.101 or email strategize [at] tnlr [dot] org to set up a meeting in person or over the phone to discuss how we can support your program.

 Our Technical Assistance program includes:

-- Free consultation on steps to make your program more LGBQ/T-inclusive
+- Consultation on steps to make your program more LGBQ/T-inclusive

 - Trainings for your organization (Our trainings are not free)